Brittdrog/Drogemoller_lab_website/content/authors/miaodn/_index.md

 #- Alumni
 ---

-Deanne Nixie Miao graduated with a BSc Honors in Genetics at the University of Manitoba.
-She completed an undergraduate thesis on characterizing the development of bones in hyaluronidase-2 KO and CON mouse embryos.
-She is currently a Lab Technician in the Department of Biochemistry and Medical Genetics in Dr. Triggs-Raine's and Dr. Drögemöller's lab.
+Deanne Nixie Miao is a MSc student in the Department of Biochemistry & Medical Genetics at the University of Manitoba.
+Deanne graduated with a BSc Honors in Genetics at the University of Manitoba in 2021.
+Her MSc focuses on identifying genetic variants and genes involved in pathways underlying cisplatin-induced ototoxicity through GWAS and scRNAseq analyses.

+**Awards/fellowships:**
+- Rady Faculty of Health Sciences Graduate Studentship